L-Barrios/Horiseon/README.md

 # Horiseon

-* The title was change to relate to the website.
+* The title was changed to relate to the website.

 * HTML elements were changed to have more semantic tags than just having div.